Ben Hemberger routinely talks to his physical education students at Fosston (Minn.) High School about getting outside of their comfort zones.

 “It was a little out of my comfort zone as well, but when people in our community saw the potential of these devices and system,” he said, “they were more than willing to step in, pitch in where they could because they know it will serve the betterment of our kids.”

 At the urging of Fosston High principal Patti Johnson and superintendent Mark Nohner, Hemberger spoke to the local Lions Club and Rotary Club.
-He explained the Spirit System, how the students use it and why he wanted to upgrade to the Zone monitors from the chest strap monitors.
+He explained the Spirit System, how the students use it and why he wanted to upgrade to the monitors from the chest strap monitors.
 Their response blew him away.

 Impressing an influential Rotarian

 After a scholarship from the Fosston Education Foundation covered half the cost, the Lions Club made a donation.
-With that help, Hemberger still needed nearly $1,300.
+Even with that help, Hemberger still needed nearly $1,300.
 Following his presentation to the Rotarians, Hemberger met Kevin Gish, a Rotarian with a keen eye on health as the director of the local Essentia Health hospital.

 “He talked to me afterwards and said they’d like to be a part of it,” Hemberger recalled.
 “A couple of weeks went by and he sent me an email at school, asking me how we were doing on our fundraising.
 I told him we were kind of in the same boat, and he said, like he said before that Essentia Health wanted to be a part of it and they were willing to kick in the rest of the money that we needed to raise.”